-L ately, I have noticed a plethora of articles pertaining to travel which have been expounding upon, supposing, analyzing, forecasting, and even pontificating about information which is little more than rumors — two examples of which are whether or not Starwood Hotels and Resorts Worldwide, Incorporated will merge with Hyatt Corporation; or how the American Airlines AAdvantage frequent flier loyalty program will become based on revenue in 2016.
+I have noticed a plethora of articles pertaining to travel over the years which have been “leaked”, expounding upon, supposing, analyzing, forecasting, and even pontificating about information which is little more than rumors.

 Is this all really necessary?

-First of all, none of this is news which affects anyone — yet, anyway.
-Remember the rumors of InterContinental Hotels Group acquiring Starwood Hotels and Resorts Worldwide, Incorporated?
+First of all, rumors are usually not news which affects anyone — yet, anyway.
+Remember the rumors of InterContinental Hotels Group acquiring Starwood Hotels and Resorts Worldwide, Incorporated; or whether or not Starwood would merge with Hyatt Corporation?
 What did all of the articles pertaining to that rumor do — other than primarily waste the time of those who read them?
 That is the main reason as to why I did not report on that rumor at all.
-Yes, I did report on Kimpton Hotels & Restaurants being acquired by InterContinental Hotels Group when the news was confirmed — but not when it was still considered a rumor.
+Yes, I did report on Marriott International, Incorporated acquiring Starwood Hotels and Resorts Worldwide, Incorporated and Kimpton Hotels & Restaurants being acquired by InterContinental Hotels Group when the news was confirmed — but not when it was still considered a rumor.

-Second, as for the possibility of the American Airlines AAdvantage frequent flier loyalty program becoming based on revenue some day in the future: who was actually surprised by that?
-The actual integration of US Airways and American Airlines was the priority of the new entity; and now that the merger has been completed for the most part, is it any wonder that one of the next orders of business for the airline is to tinker with its frequent flier loyalty program?
+Second, as for the possibility of the American Airlines AAdvantage membership program becoming based on revenue some day in the future: who was actually surprised by that?
+The actual integration of US Airways and American Airlines was the priority of the new entity; and now that the merger has long been completed, is it any wonder that one of the next orders of business for the airline was to tinker with its membership program?

 Let’s say that the rumors eventually become reality — and are proven accurate, for that matter.
-Does the advance notice really help?
+Does the advance notice of “breaking news” really help?
+Who even cares about “breaking news” versus regular news with regard to membership programs or new uniforms for members of the flight crew of an airline?

 When was the last time you benefited from reading articles whose subject matter is based on rumors — other than for pure entertainment value, anyway?